ClemensElflein/openmower.de/content/en/docs/software-setup/record-a-map/_index.md

 ![GPS Quality Indicator](gps_quality_indicator.jpg)

-For this step put the mower into the docking station and turn it on.
+For this step, put the mower into the docking station and turn it on.
 It should boot up and get to a solid green status LED.

 It is important that the mower is out in the open for the RTK GPS to work.
 Don't try this indoors and don't cover the mower.